Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 - Consider changing .ToLower to better handle international characters
 - Consider Genre and the various solutions.
 - Class: User - add this and create user logins + a list to handle them.
 This is very, very, very far down the work list so it is considered a bonus or future update
-- Bonus: Formatting the print/listed CD result so it looks more appealing to the eye.
-A lead would be this nu-get package: https://www.nuget.org/packages/ConsoleTables

 ## Attachments and references
 1) UML-class diagram below: